bluemutedwisdom/ncc-api/README.rst

 ========= ===========================================================
 Term      Definition
 ========= ===========================================================
-cloud     The object in pcm-api-v2 that refers to an external cloud
+cloud     The object in ncc-api that refers to an external cloud
           provider instance (e.g. a particular relationships with Amazon AWS or OpenStack cluster).
 --------- -----------------------------------------------------------